WolfLycanorcant/TooDone/README.md

 source venv/bin/activate
 ```

-#The prompt will change to have (venv) at the beginning of the line.
-Then run
+#The prompt will change to have (venv) at the beginning of the line, showing you entered the venv environment.
+Installing your dependencies this way with an environment prevents python libraries and dependencies from conflicting with eachother,

-### Step 4: Install Dependencies
+### Step 4: Install Dependencies within (venv).
+Run the command:

 ```bash
 pip install -r requirements.txt
 ```

-## Usage
+## Usage after Steps 1-4

+run the python command to launch the application
 **Command Line:** `python Productivity.py`

+#Windows
-Or you can double click the exe file labeled Productivity_App_Start.exe, after environment confiuration using defaults.
-If it doesnt work
+Or, on a Windows PC, you can double click the exe file labeled Productivity_App_Start.exe, after environment configuration, but only if you set up venv using defaults and the method above using defaults.
+If the Productivity_App_Start.exe fails for any reason, again you can launch the application in Windows command line with..

 **Command Line:** `python Productivity.py`
+OR
 > 🔘 **Launch:** `./Productivity_App_Start.exe`

-### Basic Hot key shortcut Commands
+### Basic Hot key shortcut Commands Support (Windows Only)

 🆕  Ctrl + N  →  Create a new task
 🔍  Ctrl + F  →  Search tasks